MingyiZhang/distributed-crawler-demo/README.md

 A simple distributed web crawler library that is written in Go.

-The library is implemented completed from scratch, as a Golang practice.
+The library is implemented completed from scratch.
+As a Golang practice project, it is mainly focused on the distributed structure.
+One needs to implement their own web parsers as shown in the [examples](#examples).

 It is the capstone project of the imooc's Golang [course](https://coding.imooc.com/class/180.html).

 ## Architecture